beaverDamDemo/python-fastapi-online-course-access-time-cost/README.md

 ## Overview

-This is a FastAPI backend for managing invoices (`računi`) linked to clients (`stranke`).
+This is a FastAPI backend for managing invoices (`invoices`) linked to clients (`students`).
 It supports PDF generation via WeasyPrint and CSV import for bulk data ingestion.
 Built with SQLAlchemy, Alembic, and Docker for reproducible development and deployment.

 1. Import csv, this will populate `fastapi_inserted_data` table
 2. Add a new student, student's id will be auto-generated